Global State and Singletons

 }

-You run the code, maybe several times, and after a while you notice notifications on your phone from the bank that each time you run it, $100 was charged to your credit card 🤦♂️
+You run the code, perhaps several times, and after a while, you notice bank notifications on your phone: $100 has been charged to your credit card with each execution! 🤦♂️

 How on earth could the test cause an actual charge?
-It's not easy to operate with credit card.
-You have to interact with a third party web service, you have to know the URL of that web service, you have to log in, and so on.
+Operating with a credit card isn't simple.
+You need to interact with a third-party web service, know its URL, authenticate, and so forth.
 None of this information is included in the test.
-Even worse, you don't even know where this information is present, and therefore how to mock external dependencies so that each run doesn't result in $100 being charged again.
+Worse still, you don't know where this information resides, making it impossible to mock the external dependencies to prevent the $100 charge on each test run.
 And as a new developer, how were you supposed to know that what you were about to do would lead to you being $100 poorer?

 That's a spooky action at a distance!

 The classes in such a project are pathological liars.
-The payment card pretends that you can just instantiate it and call the
+The CreditCard

 How to fix the situation?
 Easy.
 Let the API declare dependencies.